catenax-ng/product-agents/provisioning/README.md

 This is a folder providing the FOSS implementations of a Hey Catena! agent for provider-side deployment which will bind typical backend data sources to the dataspace.

+It relies on the [Ontop Virtual Knowledge Graph System](https://ontop-vkg.org) for mapping relational data sources into knowledge graphs (or rather: for translating SparQL queries into SQL queries).

 ## Containerizing

 ```console